Joel Matip: Liverpool defender injured against West Brom adding to Jurgen Klopp's selection woes

 Liverpool led through Sadio Mane's first-half strike but Semi Ajayi's equaliser eight minutes from time ensured Sam Allardyce's men left Anfield with a point.

-The Reds maintained their three-point lead over Everton at the top of the Premier League with a draw over Allardyce's side.
+The Reds hold a three-point lead over Everton at the top of the Premier League following the draw over Allardyce's side